How and why quantitative investing can help the individual investor

-Because Mutual funds are managed often buy young guys trying to prove themselves based on conventional methods.
-Maybe they have a CFA degree and ten years of experience as a junior fun manager, but this does not mean I would trust my hard earned dollars with them.
+Because Mutual funds are managed often by young guys trying to prove themselves based on conventional methods.
+Maybe they have a CFA degree and ten years of experience as a junior fun manager, but this does not mean I would trust my hard-earned dollars with them.
 It is just a resume.

-Some do well for a while but in the long run many (most) underperform the market.
-When I was a stock broker I would always see the hot fund of the month being pushed.
-They would show some five-year return that allowed this fund (often a sector fund) to out perform the market.
+Some do well for a while but in the long run, many (most) underperform the market.
+When I was a stockbroker I would always see the hot fund of the month being pushed.
+They would show some five-year return that allowed this fund (often a sector fund) to outperform the market.
 But everyone knows like Heraclius wrote ‘all is flux and fire’.
 Past performance means nothing unless it is ten years plus.
-Further the discipline for selecting the equities need to be consistent.
+Further, the discipline for selecting the equities need to be consistent.
 What if the manager tries something new.
-Then the past will have little baring on the future as there are different set of variable.
+Then the past will have little bearing on the future as there are a different set of a variable.
 Or what if like the fund manager leaves or has personal problems.

 Even the mutual funds themselves have a human element, what if the Fund gets too big like Fidelity’s Magellan fund in the 1990s and it was like trying to navigate a battleship in a small canal.
 Its popularity changed the fund.
 Therefore, funds like stocks are not in my opinion dependable.

-Many people diversity their funds, but basically they will approach the index over the long term as they are holding so many investments.
-Some fund are good and I like them.
-But I still prefer individual stocks based on my own criteia with the help of quantitative investment information, not some hot shot Wall Street fund manager.
+Many people diversify their funds, but basically they will approach the index over the long term as they are holding so many investments.
+Some fund is good and I like them.
+But I still prefer individual stocks based on my own criteria with the help of quantitative investment information, not some hotshot Wall Street fund manager.
 If I lose or make money I want it to be my fault or not.

 Use a quantitative investment shop to pick stocks

-You can narrow the universe to stock that have a significant chance of outperforming the market.
-It is clear and tested with back testing.
-Of course it is all probability and nothing, repeat nothing is guaranteed.
+You can narrow the universe to stock that has a significant chance of outperforming the market.
+It is clear and tested with backtesting.
+Of course, it is all probability and nothing, repeat nothing is guaranteed.
 But if you can use a quantitive shop you should be better than the blok who does not.

 I do not recommend giving your money to a quantitative equity management firm, but rather do it yourself.
 I believe this for various reason.